Arithmetic-Power-Geometry/APG-Core/README.md

 ## Copyright

-**Copyright © 2026 Mohammad Amir Khusru Akhtar.
-All rights reserved.**
+**Copyright © 2026 Mohammad Amir Khusru Akhtar. \\ All rights reserved.**

 The original concepts, mathematical formulations, theoretical developments, and accompanying documentation of the **Arithmetic Power Geometry (APG)** framework are the intellectual property of the author.

-Academic use is encouraged under the terms of the repository license.
-For commercial licensing, enterprise collaboration, consulting, or research partnerships, please contact:
+This repository is distributed under the accompanying license.
+For commercial licensing, enterprise collaboration, consulting, or research partnerships, please contact the author.

 📧 **akakhtar.2024@gmail.com**